lydiaYchen/PerfEvaluation-IN4215/README.md

 ## Course team

-This course will be mainly taught by [Associate Prof. Lydia Y Chen](https://lydiaychen.com/) and partially by [Assitant Prof. Mitra Nasri] and [Assitant Prof. Stefanie Roos].
+This course will be mainly taught by [Associate Prof. Lydia Y Chen](https://lydiaychen.com/) and partially by [Assistant Prof. Mitra Nasri] and [Assistant Prof. Stefanie Roos].
 The course team is composed of a number of PhDs (all from the [Distributed System group](http://www.ds.ewi.tudelft.nl/)) who support the course through guest lectures and project supervision and a TA who focuses on the grading of homework:

 -  [Taraneh Younesian](T.Younesian@tudelft.nl) (PhD student)